antarctica/PolarRoute/docs/source/sections/Command_line_interface.rst

 ^^^^^^^^^^^^^^^^^^
 Meshes produced at any stage in the route planning process can be visualised using the GeoPlot library found at `Link <https://github.com/antarctica/GeoPlot>`.
-Meshes and routes can also be plotted in other GIS software such as QGIS my exporting the mesh the a common format such as .geojson or .tif using the :ref:`export_mesh` command.
+Meshes and routes can also be plotted in other GIS software such as QGIS by exporting the mesh to a common format such as .geojson or .tif using the :ref:`export_mesh` command.